 Unlike the NHS, in Portugal you’ll have to pay a small fee when you visit the doctor, but it’s a reasonable amount and the quality of care is good.

-You can sign up for state healthcare as soon as you receive your residence permit, although some people also take out private health insurance.
+You can sign up for state healthcare and get your SNS number as soon as you receive your residence permit, although some people also take out private health insurance.